TTeemu/GAC_Project/CodeBook.md

 # code book
 ##Variable descriptions
 Final data set consists from mean and std samsung activity data.
+The X,Y and Z means directions measured from the sensors.

 ##The data
 the base data used for the process is from: